km1ab/sfc-dumper-py/README.md

 # sfc-dumper-py
-- Dumper for sfc by Python
+- Dumper for sfc by Python.
 - This dumper is a HAT for Raspberry Pi and we also publish the source code to make it work in this repository.

 ## Environment